hexe-rs/Hexe/README.md

 1. "Hexe" is German for witch.
 It denotes the use of magic bitboards within this project.

-2. It refers to Clarke's Third Law: "Any sufficiently advanced technology is indistinguishable from magic."
+2. It refers to [Clarke's Third Law][clarke-laws]: "Any sufficiently advanced technology is indistinguishable from magic."

 3. If she weighs the same as a duck... she's made of wood.
 And therefore...